-The effectiveness of the QMS is ensured by the Management that sets annual goals, in the last quarter of each previous year, from which the current as well as the new quality-related tasks are derived.
-The management also reviews the progress of the quality program, approves documents and discusses quality related issues.
+The effectiveness of the QMS is ensured by the Management that sets annual goals, including detailed quarterly tasks, in the last quarter of each previous year, from which the current as well as the new quality-related tasks are derived.
+The management also reviews the progress of the quality program, approves documents and discusses quality-related issues.